Sunday, January 29, 2012

 I used a triangle hinge to mount the tray to the head and a single screw to hold it closed.
 With the main switch on the bottom, I shouldn't need to open it except to replace the batteries and/or do maintenance.
 Works pretty well I think.

 This clamp is holding the neck piece of styrene while it drys at the seam.
 Had to cut two pieces before I got it right.
 Once this is dry, I'll test fit the main piece but I don't want to glue it on until I get the fiber optics finished.
-Trying to installed the fiber optics after all the styrene pieces are on will be next to impossible.
+Trying to install the fiber optics after all the styrene pieces are on will be next to impossible.
 However, I've already cut the main piece and it looks like it will fit well.
 I'll know for sure once I get that clamp off.

 Should have more to post soon.